salesforcecli/plugin-org/messages/org.auth.show-access-token.md

 # prompt.show-access-token

-You are about to reveal the access token for "%s".
+You're about to reveal the access token for "%s".
 This token grants full access to the org with your current permissions.
 Sharing or logging this token is equivalent to sharing your credentials.
 Do you want to continue?

 # warning.show-access-token

 This command exposes a sensitive Access Token that allows for subsequent activity using your current authenticated session.
 Sharing this information is equivalent to logging someone in under the current credential, resulting in unintended access and escalation of privilege.
-For additional information, please review https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth.htm
+For additional information about org authorization, please review https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth.htm.

 # error.noAccessToken